Vasudev-Sharma-13/COMP6321-GroupE/README.md

       test_dir = '/kaggle/Test100/'
       ```

-5. Now that the test dataset folder is created, you can use the paths inside these test dataset in the Task 2 Jupyter files as path of your datasets to test their performance.
+5. Now that the test dataset folder is created, you can use the paths inside these test dataset in the Task1 and Task 2 Jupyter files as path of your datasets to test the performance of pretrained models.
+Follow the changes below:

+      ```python
+      #Load pretrained models from Task1 and TASK2
+      PATH=saveModelPath="C:/Users/vshar/Documents"
+      model = torch.load(PATH)
+      model.eval()
+      #give path of the test dataset folder
+      path="C:/Users/vshar/Downloads/Dataset 1/Dataset 1/Colorectal Cancer"
+      ```

+ The rest of the steps are the same as mentioned in Task1 and Task2, after that you will get results of the pretrained model on the test dataset.
 Alternatively, you can simply download the provided dataset zip folder provided in the project submission directly after decompressing it.

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.